CASE provides around-the-clock emergency and critical care, 365 days a year.

 Our hospital is equipped with advanced diagnostic, surgical, therapeutic technology, services on-site, providing your pet the comprehensive care he or she needs all under one roof.
+Our emergency team is Global FAST certified to assist in identifying abnormalities that might not be apparent on physical exam.
 We also are home to a variety of veterinary specialists in multiple disciplines to whom your pet can be seamlessly transferred should more specialized care be needed.
 Emergency conditions, illnesses, or injuries can involve more than one area of the body, meaning your pet may need help from one or more specialists working in tandem to provide the comprehensive care needed.

 Below are some of the advanced emergency services that we offer at CASE:

 Our hospital is prepared to provide emergency care and overnight support for critical patients.
-Our team also includes a board-certified criticalist, who is a specialist who has completed a series of advanced training, education, and test requirements on treating life-threatening conditions or injuries.
+Our team also includes three board-certified criticalists, who is a specialist who has completed a series of advanced training, education, and test requirements on treating life-threatening conditions or injuries.

 Dogs and cats, just like in people, have different blood types.
 We utilize a blood banking system to ensure availability of safe blood products.
 In this program, we separate blood into its separate components: red blood cells, plasma containing clotting factors and protein.
 Many disease states may affect one of these components.
 By separating these different segments, we can replace deficiencies in one or more area without exposing them to unnecessary products, reducing cost and potential side-effects.